google/santa/docs/index.md

 ### Introduction

-The following pages overview how Santa accomplishes authorization at an enterprise scale.
+The following pages provide an overview of how Santa accomplishes authorization at an enterprise scale.

 * [Binary Authorization](introduction/binary-authorization-overview.md): How Santa makes allow or deny decisions for any execution taking place.
 * [Syncing](introduction/syncing-overview.md): How configuration and rules are applied from a sync server.